dojo/docs/dojox/gfx/utils.rst

 .. contents::
   :depth: 2

 The *dojox.gfx.utils* module is a set of utility functions for working with dojox.gfx.Surface objects.
-They mainly consist of serialization functions to allow you to serialize adojox.gfx.Surface in to a variety of forms, from GFX Objects, to JSON, to even SVG text across all browsers.
+They mainly consist of serialization functions to allow you to serialize a dojox.gfx.Surface in to a variety of forms, from GFX Objects, to JSON, to even SVG text across all browsers.

 ==================